Games & Quizzes

 /ˈladərəl/

-On the side; moving sideways. side part of something. throw football in sideways or backward direction.
+at or towards the side or sides. side part of something. throw football in sideways or backward direction.

 /ˈeksərˌsīz/

-Physical activity to increase health and strength.
+physical activity done for health and fitness.
 To work out to become stronger and healthier.

 /səˈstānd/

 continuing for extended period or without interruption.
-To do or make something continue for a long time.
+To suffer something damaging or bad.

 /əˈnəT͟Hər/